otaheri/GrabNet/README.md

 Special thanks to [Mason Landry](https://github.com/soubhiksanyal) for his invaluable help with this project.

+We thank:
-We thank S. Polikovsky, M. Hoschle (MH) and M. Landry (ML) for the MoCap facility.
-We thank F. Mattioni, D. Hieber, and A. Valis for MoCap cleaning.
-We thank ML and T. Alexiadis for trial coordination, MH and F. Grimminger for 3D printing, V. Callaghan for voice recordings, J. Tesch for renderings, and Benjamin Pellkofer for the IT support.
+* Senya Polikovsky, Markus Hoschle (MH) and Mason Landry (ML) for the MoCap facility.
+* Felipe Mattioni, David Hieber, and Alex Valis for MoCap cleaning.
+* ML and Tsvetelina Alexiadis for trial coordination, and MH and Felix Grimminger for 3D printing,
+* ML and Valerie Callaghan for voice recordings, Joachim Tesch for renderings.
+* Jonathan Williams for the website design, and Benjamin Pellkofer for the IT and web support.
-We thank Sai Kumar Dwivedi and Nikos Athanasiou for proofreading.
+* Sai Kumar Dwivedi and Nikos Athanasiou for proofreading.

 ## Contact
 The code of this repository was implemented by [Omid Taheri](https://ps.is.tuebingen.mpg.de/person/otaheri) and [Nima Ghorbani](https://ps.is.tuebingen.mpg.de/person/nghorbani).